Private member's bill: Israel

 In Israel, a private member's bill (הצעת חוק פרטית) is a bill introduced in the Knesset by an MK who is neither a cabinet minister nor a deputy minister.
 The number of private members' bills an individual MK can submit is restricted, and their introduction requires approval by the Knesset Presidium (composed of the Speaker of the Knesset and their deputies), who are allowed to reject bills which are racist in their essence or reject the Jewish character of the state.

 Unlike government bills, which can be withdrawn at any point before their third reading, a private member's bill cannot be withdrawn after its committee stage, which occurs between first and second readings.
 In addition, private members' bills must undergo a preliminary reading, while government bills go to first reading directly when they are introduced.

 Compared to other Westminster system parliaments, the number of private members' bills introduced in the Knesset is very large: Between 2000 and 2016, the number of private members' bills introduced before the Knesset was 22,949, a world record.

+The number of laws passed by the Knesset which were introduced as private member's bills is also much larger than other Westminster system parliaments, but similar to those of Continental European parliaments.
 However, this is a relatively recent phenomenon – while only 6% of laws passed by the Third Knesset where introduced as private members' bills, the equivalent share for the Fifteenth Knesset is 53%, a slight majority.

 Malaysia

-As of September 2021, there hasn't been a single record where a private member's bill was passed in the Malaysian parliament.
+As of September 2021, no private member's bill was passed in the Malaysian parliament.